Skilled and committed entrepreneurial employees are a vital factor in Deutsche Telekom's success.

 We lay the foundation for a forward-looking human resources structure with experienced employees, junior staff who have received optimal in-house training at our company, as well as top graduates and experts that we win externally for our cause.
 Deutsche Telekom wants to have the right answers in response to the demographic and technological change taking place at our company and in society as a whole.

 For years, Deutsche Telekom has been one of the largest vocational training provider in Germany.
 In the 2019 training year, Deutsche Telekom had roughly 6,136 trainees and participants in cooperative study programs.
-Training positions are available in a total of eleven different professions and on eleven cooperative study programs.
+Training positions are available in a total of eight different professions and on eight cooperative study programs.

-Deutsche Telekom also offers an extensive further training and qualification program to provide support for the professional and personal development of staff on the job.
+With numerous employers’ benefits Deutsche Telekom also offers an extensive further training and qualification program to provide support for the professional and personal development of staff on the job – for pupils, students, graduates and professionals.
 Equal opportunities as well as health and safety at work are integral parts of our corporate culture.
 The Group supports the workforce with numerous offers that make it easier for employees to combine their work and private lives.